haroonalhadisk/video-transcriber-app/Readme.md

 - Make sure Instaloader is properly installed
 - For private posts, you need to login with Instaloader separately

+**Notion Integration Issues**
+- Verify your database has all required properties: "Video URL" (URL type), "Description" (Text type), and "Hashtags" (Multi-select type)
+- Check your Notion API token and database ID
+- Ensure your integration has the proper permissions to modify your database

 **Slow Transcription**
 - Try a smaller model size (tiny or base)
 - Enable GPU acceleration if you have a compatible NVIDIA GPU
 - Split long videos into smaller segments before transcription

-**Instagram Download Errors**
-- Make sure the Instagram post contains a video (not just images)
-- Verify that the post is public and accessible
-- Check that Instaloader is properly installed
-- For private posts, you need to login with Instaloader separately using the command line

 **Out of Memory Errors**
 - Try a smaller model size
 - Close other memory-intensive applications
 - Increase your system's swap space/virtual memory

-**Batch Processing Errors**
-- Make sure all videos in the directory are valid and not corrupted
-- Ensure sufficient disk space for audio extraction and transcription files
-- Check that your Notion API token and database ID are correct if using integration

-**Groq API Errors**
-- Verify that your API key is correct
-- Check if your system prompt follows Groq's guidelines
-- Ensure you have an active internet connection

 ## License